SJV-S/OpenCelerator/README.md

 #### Linux

 Make the AppImage executable by right clicking, going into Properties, and check the "Allow file to run as program" in the Permissions tab (exact wording may vary).
 Or, run "chmod +x iChart-linux-x86_64.AppImage" in the terminal.
+Do not place the AppImage in privileged directories.

 If the AppImage does not run, ensure that FUSE is installed.
 - Ubuntu/Debian: sudo apt install fuse